monolithst/functional-models/README.md

 There are numerous properties that are supported out of the box that cover most data modeling needs.
 It is also very easy to create custom properties that encapsulate unique choices validation requirements, etc.

+NOTE: While a simple zod is automatically built for each property, this can be overrided and any zod can be provided.
+Just a "zod" field to a property that you want to override.

 ## List of Properties Out-Of-The-Box